 I could fill two more blogs on how to create, launch, market and facilitate a successful therapy group, but I will stop here for now.
 I hope this information has been of support and encouragement.
 Group therapy, when set up and facilitated properly, can be such a rewarding and enriching experience, not only for the therapy client, but for the clinician as well.

-And, it can be a beautiful way to create a leveraged income stream (for more information on creating multiple income streams, this blog will offer great tips!).
+And, don't forget that group therapy can also be a beautiful way to create a leveraged income stream (for more information on creating multiple income streams, this blog will offer great tips!).

 I wish you all the best on your journey forward!
-Introduce yourself in the comments below, ask a question or two, or if you prefer to connect privately and schedule a consult session, you are welcome to reach out for further support at firstname.lastname@example.org
+Introduce yourself in the comments below, ask a question or two, or if you prefer to connect privately and schedule a consult session, you are welcome to schedule that here.

 Kindly and in support,